microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

 ## Description

-   Depth Evaluation Example Tools for K4A.
+   Depth Evaluation Example Tools for Azure Kinect DK.

-   These tools enable developers to collect depth and color images from a Azure Kinect device `collect`, evaluate the depth bias `depth_eval`, evaluate the transformation between sensors `transformation_eval`, and convert mkv files to images `mkv2images`.
+   These tools enable developers to collect depth and color images from a Azure Kinect device (`collect`), convert mkv files to images (`mkv2images`), evaluate the depth bias (`depth_eval`), and evaluate the transformation re-projection error between sensors (`transformation_eval`).

 ---
 ## Setup

-   1. Print out either the large or the small target provided in the repo: `plane_files\plane_large.pdf` or `plane_files\plane_small.pdf`.
+   * Print out either the large or the small target provided in the repo: `plane_files\plane_large.pdf` or `plane_files\plane_small.pdf`.

-   2. `plane_large.json` and `plane_small.json` define the physical parameters of the board.
+   * `plane_large.json` and `plane_small.json` define the physical parameters of the board.
 Square length is the length of one side in mm of the charuco_square, marker_length is the size length of the QR code marker in mm.
 Modify these parameters in the json based on the dimensions of the board printed.

 		* Parameter aruco_dict_name is an ENUM specifying the tag type.
 The one used in the above example is #6

-        * See predefined dictionaries at [OpenCV](https://docs.opencv.org/master/dc/df7/dictionary_8hpp.html)
+		* See predefined dictionaries on the OpenCV website [here.](https://docs.opencv.org/master/dc/df7/dictionary_8hpp.html)
          ![Board Params](example_images/plane_parameters/board_parameters.png "Board Parameters")

-   3. To capture good data, it is recommended to capture images of the target board with the camera(s) aligned with the center of the target and from a reasonable distance such that the target board fills the majority of the view.
+   * To capture good data, it is recommended to capture images of the target board with the camera(s) aligned with the center of the target and from a reasonable distance such that the target board fills the majority of the view.
 See the provided example data for reference.

-   4. For high quality data, the image should _not_ be grainy and you should be able to visually see all fiducial features on the board.
+   * For high quality data, the image should _not_ be grainy and you should be able to visually see all fiducial features on the board.

 	   * The majority of the tools take a MKV file as an input.
 A good way to capture data is to use the Azure Kinect DK recorder.
 Example command: ```k4arecorder.exe -c 3072p -d PASSIVE_IR -l 5  board1.mkv```

 	   * Good example: The fiducial lines are clear and distinct even to the human eye.

 	   * To verify the collected data is of high quality, use the `mkv2images` tool to view the data collected.

         ![High Quality IR Image](example_images/collect/ir8-0.png "High Quality IR Image")

 		![High Quality Color Image](example_images/collect/color-0.png "High Quality Color Image")

 ---
 ## Using the `collect` Tool to Capture Images

-   1. This tool is used to collect color, passive IR, and/or depth images from the device.
+   * This tool is used to collect color, passive IR, and/or depth images from the device.

-   2. Based on the number of view specified (-nv), this tool will pause after each capture to allow the user to move the device to the next position.
+   * Based on the number of view specified (-nv), this tool will pause after each capture to allow the user to move the device to the next position.

-   3. This tool is a good aid for collecting images for use with the Calibration and Registration tools.
+   * This tool is a good aid for collecting images for use with the Calibration and Registration tools.

-   5. Minimum example command: ```./collect  -mode=3 -res=1 -nv=2 -nc=10 -cal=1 -out=c:/data```
+   * Minimum example command: ```./collect  -mode=3 -res=1 -nv=2 -nc=10 -cal=1 -out=c:/data```

-   4. The following are all the options exposed by this tool, see tool specific README for more information:
+   * The following are all the options exposed by this tool, see tool specific [README](collect/README.md) for more information:

    ```
    ./collect -h or -help or -? print the help message
    ./collect -mode=<depth mode> -nv=<num of views> -nc=<num of captures per view> -fps=<frame rate enum>